teamleaderleo/r3f-first-try-cards-forked/README.md

 # r3f-first-try-cards-forked

+Note 2:

+Moving pages >= 6.001 or 3 allows for bidirectional infinite scroll... but only when you aren't sat at a perfect edge.

 Note 1:
 Started the initial commit by changing the cursor to the default.
 I.e., no overriding the arrow.